 Research Professor of the John Hope Franklin Humanities Institute

-Wesley Hogan is the director of the Center for Documentary Studies at Duke University and teaches the history of youth social movements, African American history, women’s history and oral history.
-Her book on SNCC, Many Minds, One Heart: SNCC and the Dream for a New America (2007), won the Lillian Smith Book Award, the Scott-Bills Memorial Prize for best work in peace history, and the Library of Virginia nonfiction literary award.
-She was the co-director of the Institute for the Study of Race Relations at Virginia State University from 2006-2009, whose mission is to bring together community organizers, researchers, and young leaders to promote healthy communities.
+Wesley Hogan is the director of the Center for Documentary Studies at Duke University, and Research Professor at the Franklin Humanities Institute and History.
+She writes and teaches the history of youth social movements, human rights, documentary, and oral history.
 Between 2004-2008, she was active with the project bringing together the Algebra Project, the Young People’s Project and the Petersburg City Public Schools, and coordinated an oral history project of the civil rights movement in Petersburg.
-She is currently working on a post-1960s history of young people organizing in the spirit of Ella Baker, and co-facilitates a partnership between the SNCC Legacy Project and Duke, “One Person, One Vote-The Legacy of SNCC and the Fight for Voting Rights,” whose purpose is to bring the grassroots stories of the civil rights movement to a much wider public through a web portal, K12 initiative, and set of critical oral histories.
+She was the co-director of the Institute for the Study of Race Relations at Virginia State University from 2006-2009.
+Her most recent book, On the Freedom Side, draws a portrait of young people organizing in the spirit of Ella Baker since 1960.
+She co-facilitates a partnership between the SNCC Legacy Project and Duke, The SNCC Digital Gateway, whose purpose is to bring the grassroots stories of the civil rights movement to a much wider public through a web portal, K12 initiative, and set of critical oral histories.

 Documentary Diversity Project awarded by (Co-Principal Investigator).
 2017 to 2020

 Challenging the Master Narrative of the Civil Rights Movement awarded by National Endowment for the Humanities (Scholar).
 2017 to 2019